-Watch this video about biking on Mackinac Island, then read on to learn more:
+Watch this MyNorth video about biking on Mackinac Island to see just how amazing it really is.

 Once you’ve mastered the shoreline loop, it’s time to head into the Mackinac interior.
 You’ll be amazed at how much there is to see, even if you are on a road bike.
 Pump your way up the bluffs for your own two-wheeled tour of stunning early last century cottage-mansions, then steal into the forest to quiet back roads.
 For a woodsy escape, ride up the center of the island, past Fort Mackinac, to Garrison Road.
 Be ready to pop the kickstand and ramble around historic sites; along the way, you’ll come across old stone-walled Protestant and Catholic cemeteries, Skull Cave and the battlefield-turned-golf course, Wawashkamo.
 Garrison Road dead-ends at Lake Shore Boulevard, where you’re treated to a panorama of the spectacular five-mile Mackinac Bridge that links Michigan’s Lower and Upper Peninsulas.

 Bike Mackinac Island’s southeast lobe to spot some of Mackinac Island’s most famous features including Arch Rock, a stand of fragile brecciated limestone that is a popular photo-op.
 Several winding bike trails and carriage roads—most of them paved—lead back to another famous limestone tower: the pockmarked and craggy Sugar Loaf, a ritual burial site of the island’s early Native American inhabitants, juts up 75 feet into the air at a horseshoe in the pathway.